Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Homogenization of Quasi-Perfect Materials

 The following theorem show us that, the terms ${ \psi^{(1)} }$ and ${ \xi_k^{(1)} }$, $k\in\{1,\ldots,n\}$, given by \eqref{099uiuiyujhjchhtydfty} and \eqref{67tyuxcvbdfgoikjjhbhb} respectively, satisfy auxiliary type cell equations. \begin{theorem} Let ${ \psi^{(1)} }$ and ${ \xi_k^{(1)} }$, ${ k\in\{1,\ldots,n\} }$, be as above.
 Then these functions satisfy the following equations:

 where the operators ${ \mathcal{Y} }$ and ${ \mathcal{Z}_k }$, ${ k\in\{1,\ldots,n\} }$, are defined by

-for ${ f \in \mathcal{H} }$. \end{theorem} For the proof of this theorem, we shall use essentially the structure of the spectral cell equation~\eqref{92347828454trfhfd4rfghjls} and of the f.a.c. equation~\eqref{8654873526rtgdrfdrfdrfrd4} with periodic coefficients accomplished by stochastic deformation of identity ${ \Phi_\eta }$ together with the identities~\eqref{654367ytr6tfclmlml}. \begin{proof} 1.
+for ${ f \in \mathcal{H} }$. \end{theorem} For the proof of this theorem, we shall use essentially the structure of the spectral cell equation~\eqref{92347828454trfhfd4rfghjls} with periodic coefficients accomplished by stochastic deformation of identity ${ \Phi_\eta }$ together with the identities~\eqref{654367ytr6tfclmlml}. \begin{proof} 1.
 For begining, let us consider the set ${ \mathcal{V} }$ as in \eqref{563gdc}.
 Then, making change of variables in the spectral cell equation~\eqref{92347828454trfhfd4rfghjls} adapted to this context, we find

 for all ${ \eta \in \mathcal{V} }$ and ${ \zeta \in \mathcal{H} }$.
 If we insert the equations~\eqref{654367ytr6tfclmlml}, \eqref{9789789794r6ttrtrtr}, \eqref{6t8y365873586edtygc} and \eqref{099uiuiyujhjchhtydfty} in equation~\eqref{8365287erdtfrewxzqzazaazzaaz} and compute the term $\eta$, we arrive at